NorCal: 510-901-5375 | SoCal: 818-658-2174

 What Does a Probate Lawyer Do?

 There are many things a probate lawyer on our team can help you with.
 Our main goal is to help settle your loved one’s estate and assist the executor in any way they need.
-Similarly, we can also help resolve disputes between family members if they arise to avoid unnecessary court proceedings.
+Similarly, a probate attorney can also help resolve disputes between family members if they arise to avoid unnecessary court proceedings.

 Additionally, our team can help you do the following: